gengshenghong/snap-interpreter/README.md

 $ git clone https://github.com/edutec/Snap4Arduino
 ```

-Then, clone this repo and move all of its files inside the Snap4Arduino _snap_ folder:
+Then, clone this repo and move all of its files inside the Snap4Arduino folder:

 ```
 $ git clone https://github.com/bromagosa/snap-interpreter.git
-$ mv snap-interpreter/* Snap4Arduino/snap
+$ mv snap-interpreter/* Snap4Arduino
 ```

 Cd into this folder and install dependencies according to your needs:

 ```
-$ cd Snap4Arduino/snap
+$ cd Snap4Arduino
 ```

 If you need Snap4Arduino compatibility: